liv-ac-uk/comp122/labs/exceptions/README.md

 These exceptions are often used for less catastrophic events from which the program potentially could recover more easily.
 An example of these exceptions is the `IOException`, which can be triggered while reading/writing from files.
 Imagine an instance where we are reading data line by line from a file with thousands of lines.
 If one line is malformed, while the others are correct, we may wish to catch and log the error in the one malformed line while still processing the others.

-Beyond the philosophical differences with runtime exceptions there is a technical difference: In order to throw a checked exception you must explicitly add the "`throws` (name of your Exception)" to the top of the function from which you are throwing.
+Beyond the philosophical differences with runtime exceptions there is a technical difference: In order to throw a checked exception you must explicitly add the "`throws` (name of your Exception)" to the top of the method from which you are throwing.
 This allows the compiler to check (hence the name) that a user of your method either handles or re-throws such an exception.

 {% next %}